AtlassianPS/ConfluencePS/docs/en-US/Add-Label.md

 ```

 ### -PageID
-The page ID to apply the label to.
+The ID of the page to which apply the label to.
-Accepts multiple IDs via pipeline input.
+Accepts multiple IDs, including via pipeline input.

 ```yaml
 Type: Int32[]